johnbillion/plugin-info/readme.txt

 == Upgrade Notice ==

-= 0.8.1 =
+= 0.8.2 =
-* Add support for the new [plugin donate] attribute and add some missing i18n.
+* Remove some now-redundant processing of the screenshot URLs.

 == Changelog ==

+= 0.8.2 =
+* Remove some now-redundant processing of the screenshot URLs.

 = 0.8.1 =
 * Add support for the new [plugin donate] attribute and add some missing i18n.